jzelAdmin2006/Commusify/README.md

 ## Design (UML)
 In addition to programming, I also had the task of representing the whole thing graphically with UML.
 We got to know two kinds of diagrams: the class and sequence diagrams.
 We were able to create these with the tool Enterprise Architect from Sparx Systems.
 Normally, with a piece of software, you create several such diagrams in order to get different views of it.
 I decided to create four diagrams per type for my Commusify project.
 The Enterprise Architect projects I created can all be found in https://github.com/jzelAdmin2006/Commusify/tree/main/UML.
 ### Class diagram
+This is where I decided to really get the most out of Enterprise Architect.
+I even had to use a new version as a trial to generate the diagrams of my project because our version of Enterprise Architect somehow couldn't read my project as it didn't understand some syntax.
+However, I was still able to edit the diagrams with our version.
+I was always able to polish the whole thing and add some things, such as the correct multiplicities, important instantiations or other relationships.
+#### Main overview

+#### Framework overview

+#### Console app overview

+#### Package seperation

 ### Sequence diagram
+I had to be a lot more specific here than with the class diagrams.
+One difference with sequence diagrams is that they are also about time and not just about structure.
+Of course, there are many ways in which my software can run in a span of time, it all depends on user input.
+The way I did it wasn't entirely correct, but since I couldn't really represent the entire application behaviour in this way, I had to pretend that the user was always instantiating the first object.
+After all, there are often several possibilities from where the objects can be instantiated.
+So I've always assumed that the user does it.
+#### Existing track instantiation

+#### New double long play creation

+#### Subgenre creation via command execution

+#### Searching after artists via command execution

 ##
 ![My Signature](https://raw.githubusercontent.com/jzelAdmin2006/Commusify/main/Signature.svg)